Starting With Your Rig

 The nail is often times about .5mm-1mm (about one grain of rice) under 25mm, but sometimes it’s a mix.
 The heat coil may be .5mm larger to accommodate the banger, since quartz tends to expand when cooling after production.
 If the gap is much wider the heat will not transfer as well; but if it’s much smaller you then risk scratching or even breaking the quartz nail during heating cycles; as mentioned above.

 20mm Quartz Banger Nail:

-A variety of specialized coil options are now the market, and it’s no wonder why so many are wondering which is best.
-Some of it really just comes down to preference, but there are some functional differences to note.
-A barrel shaped 20mm coil was the standard for years.
-This size is still preferred by some, however others like more surface area to get their “glob” on correctly.
+A barrel shaped 20mm coil seemed to be the standard when dabbing first started getting more popular after legalization.
+20mm is still preferred by some, however most like more surface area to get their “glob” on correctly and make sure it all gets vaporized evenly.
 More surface area equals more of the dab reaching the hot surface at once, and a quicker, more even heat distribution.
-If doing larger dabs, using a 20mm banger may result in too little surface area to effectively and quickly heat that dab before it basically just dries up into an undesirable puddle on the dab surface.
+If doing larger dabs, using a 20mm banger may result in too little surface area to effectively and quickly heat that dab before it puddles and basically just dries up on the dab surface.

 25mm vs. 30mm Banger Comparisons

 The larger bangers come in handy not only for more surface area, but for reduced cool down during and after the dab.
 It will take a much larger dab to phase a 30mm banger than a 25mm.
 Of course, there can be drawbacks with a more massive banger such as more weight.
 A larger banger also has a bigger heat coil (adding more weight) which can make a smaller rig slightly more likely to tip over if not positioned right.